2017, May 27 (pre): The Lady in Red?

 See the red figure in the window?
 [Larger version here]

-According to legend, the Lady in Red is the ghost of Jennie Pearl Cox, a frequent guest who died in a car accident in 1944... where, as the Vancouver Sun put it, she walks "the top floors in her elegant red gown, occasionally stopping at the window to stare wistfully out at the city."
-The ghost is described as a friendly spirit that hasn't actually frightened any of thepeople who encounter her; she apparently has seen more than once passing through the elevator doors on the first and fourteenth floors of the hotel.
-Many encounters with the Lady in Red are said to have been reported among staff and guests:
+According to legend, the Lady in Red is the ghost of Jennie Pearl Cox, a frequent guest who died in a car accident in 1944 or 1945 along with her husband Harold and her daughter Dorothy.
+Now, as the Vancouver Sun put it, she walks "the top floors in her elegant red gown, occasionally stopping at the window to stare wistfully out at the city."
+The ghost is described as a friendly spirit; she apparently has been seen more than once passing through the elevator doors on the first and fourteenth floors of the hotel.
+She is said to be wearing a red ball gown that she had once worn to the 1939 Christmas ball at the hotel, held the year the hotel opened; Pearl must have really enjoyed the event!

-• a family of Japanese tourists called the front desk to say their room was already occupied... they had seen a lady wearing red in the room.
+• A family of Japanese tourists called the front desk to say their room was already occupied... they had seen a lady wearing red in the room.

 Despite the number of sightings and encounters people are said to have had with this amiable ghost, Graham's picture is the first claimed photo of her.